FeralWriting/SQL_Practice/README.md

 ## Overview

 Practice importing, altering, and analyzing data using SQL.
 The project follows an [instruction guide](https://medium.com/@Armonia1999/data-analysis-project-using-sql-to-clean-and-analyse-data-64a24e84b730) and gave me experience with MySQL, charting, and data analysis.
-All images are sourced from my MYSQL project, some graphs are too large to include and will be cropped.
+All images are sourced from my MYSQL project, some graphs are too large to include in full and will be cropped.
 This ReadMe just shows a few graph examples, the project files will have all the charts.

 ## Features: